vortesserax-wb/cidoc_crm_rdf/README.md

 The following are property pairs needed to simulate the interval-valued primitive values foreseen by the CRM:

 > D1. addition of two new properties, defined as subproperties of `E52 Time-Span.
-P81 ongoing throughout: E61 Time Primitive`, for the 'lower' boundaries specification of `E61 Time Primitive`.
+P81 ongoing throughout: E61 Time Primitive`, for the 'maximum known temporal extent' boundaries specification of `E61 Time Primitive`.

 As a result, we have created the following property definitions: